Mortgage rates are still near record lows as of February 2017, so it is a good time to refinance if you have a mortgage at a higher interest rate.

 This means that rates are likely to rise in 2017, and if the Federal Reserve comes through with its promised rate hikes, we could see rates in the high 4s this year.

 Rates are still attractive.
 So getting a cash refinance loan today could save you big.
+You may have to pay a higher rate for a refinance or home equity loan for bad credit.

 #2 Mortgage Interest is Tax Deductible